 1639: An attempt to establish a Baptist Church in Weymouth was made as early as this year but the promoters met with fines and banishment at the hands of the Puritan Standing Order and gave up their purpose.

 1640: The Mill of William Waltham on the “road to Hingham plain” was a saw and grist mill.
 Captain William Torrey arrived in Weymouth, an ancestor of Reverend Samuel Torrey and President William Howard Taft.
 Twice Reverend Torrey was selected president of Harvard; twice he declined the honor.

 1641: The first recorded town meeting was held.
 Other town meetings followed at irregular intervals until 1651, but were held regularly thereafter until 1999.
 Weymouth’s town meetings became the oldest consecutive town meetings in the nation until the town changed its form of government in the year 2000.
 Although Weymouth now has a mayor, it is still the Town of Weymouth.

 1642: The first agreement between the colonists and natives was made.
 The title to the town was purchased from the native population.

-1647: The Massachusetts General Court ordered all towns having over 50 householders to appoint one citizen within the town to teach writing and reading to be paid by the town.
+1647: The Massachusetts General Court ordered all towns having over 50 householders to appoint one town citizen to be paid by the town to teach reading and writing to its residents.

 1648: The earliest reference to the “herrings broge” (Chaucer for herring brook) was made, showing that the fishery dated back to colonial times.
 In fact, Governor Winthrop 15 years earlier referred to the “ale-wife river” at Weymouth.
 Adam Cushing in 1730 (apparently to revive the industry) brought herring from the Taunton River to Great Pond, and from that day, the fish have never failed the town.